Luciano's blog

 • ContainerImagesToSkip will prevent the deletion of the listed images

-More info about this settings can be found here and here.
+More info about this settings can be found in the Service Fabric hosting settings docs and the Service Fabric containers getting started guide.
 This is how the settings look like on the template.

 {